-Similarly, in Gillman v.
-Holland, 2018 U.S. Dist.
-LEXIS 32750, \\23-26 (M.D.
+Similarly, in Gilmore v.
+Holland, No. 4:17-cv-01781, 2018 U.S. Dist.
+LEXIS 32750, at 23-26 (M.D.
 Pa.
 Feb.
-28, 2018), the Middle District of Pennsylvania held that Plaintiffs' complaint failed to state a claim pursuant to EMTALA.
-Plaintiffs filed a medical malpractice complaint against defendants, including defendant hospital Geisinger Medical Center after Plaintiff experienced numerous medical complications following an ablation procedure.
-Id. at \ 2.
-The Middle District, relying upon the same CMS Final Rule and cases as Dicioccio, reasoned that the Plaintiff presented to Geisinger for a prescheduled cardiac ablation, and only began to experience neurological issues only after the pre-scheduled procedure had been performed while he was an inpatient.
-Id. at \ 25.
-Specifically, the court held that "Congress did not intend [for] EMTALA to cover [such] individuals every time they come to the hospital for their appointments, even though they suffer from serious medical conditions that risk becoming emergent."
-Id. (quoting Torretti v.
-Main Line Hosps., Inc., 580 F.3d 168, 172-73 (3d Cir.
-2009)).
+28, 2018), aff'd, 756 F. App'x 147 (3d Cir.
+2018), the Middle District of Pennsylvania held that Plaintiffs' complaint failed to state a claim pursuant to EMTALA.
+Plaintiffs filed a medical malpractice complaint against defendants, including defendant hospital, after plaintiff experienced medical complications following an ablation procedure.
+Id. at 2.
+The Middle District, relying upon the same CMS Final Rule and cases such as Dicioccio, reasoned that the plaintiff presented to the hospital for a prescheduled cardiac ablation, and only began to experience neurological issues after the pre-scheduled procedure had been performed while he was an inpatient.
+Id. at 25.
+The court held that "'Congress did not intend [for] EMTALA to cover [such] individuals every time they come to the hospital for their appointments, even though they suffer from serious medical conditions that risk becoming emergent.'"
+Id. (quoting Torretti, 580 F.3d at 172-73).